KhartesViewer/khartes/README.md

 There is one exception: vertical interpolation in the Fragment View.

-Begin by defining a local coordinate system for the fragment view.
+Begin by defining a local coordinate system for the Fragment View.
 The sampling is the same, and the origin is the same, as for the original 3D data volume.
 The only thing that changes is the axis naming.
 The X axis in this new system runs in what the user sees as the left-to-right direction.